-In October 2008, we entered into a \$19.5 million credit facility with California Bank & Trust (the "Bank"), which provides for a two-year revolving line of credit with borrowings of up to \$12.0 million and a \$7.5 million 48-month term note (discussed below).
+In October 2008, we entered into a \$19.5 million credit facility with California Bank & Trust (the "Bank"), which provided for a two-year revolving line of credit with borrowings of up to \$12.0 million and a \$7.5 million term note (discussed below).
 In September 2010, we entered into a modification agreement with the Bank to extend the expiration date of our revolving line of credit to October 1, 2012.
-Interest on borrowed amounts under the revolving line of credit are payable monthly at a rate equal to the current stated prime rate (3.25% at September 30, 2010) up to the current stated prime rate plus 0.50%, depending on aggregate deposit balances maintained at the bank in relation to the total loan commitment under the credit facility.
+Interest on borrowed amounts under the revolving line of credit are payable monthly at a rate equal to the current stated prime rate (3.25% at June 30, 2011) up to the current stated prime rate plus 0.50%, depending on aggregate deposit balances maintained at the bank in relation to the total loan commitment under the credit facility.
 We are obligated to pay an unused line fee of 0.25% per annum applied to the average unused portion of the revolving line of credit during the preceding month.
 The revolving line of credit does not contain any early termination fees and is secured by substantially all of our assets.
-As of September 30, 2010, no amounts were outstanding under the revolving line of credit portion of the facility.
+As of June 30, 2011, no amounts were outstanding under the revolving line of credit portion of the facility.
 Availability under this line of credit may be reduced or otherwise limited as a result of our obligations to comply with certain financial covenants, as described further below.

-As of September 30, 2010, we had outstanding borrowings of approximately \$4.4 million under the term note included in our credit facility.
-Principal payments under this term note are required to be repaid in 48 monthly installments of \$152,000 commencing on June 1, 2009.
+As of June 30, 2011, we had outstanding borrowings of approximately \$2.5 million under the term note included in our credit facility.
+Principal payments under this term note, which expires on May 1, 2013, are required to be repaid in 48 monthly installments of \$152,000 commencing on June 1, 2009.
 Additionally, beginning on November 1, 2009, and on November 1 of each year thereafter, we are required to repay additional principal of up to \$500,000, calculated based on certain financial measures, as further defined in the loan agreement.
 These additional principal payments effectively reduce the total number of monthly installments necessary to repay the term note.
+To date, we have made additional principal payments of \$500,000 on each of November 1, 2010 and 2009.
 Interest on the term note is payable monthly at a rate equal to the current stated prime rate plus 0.50% up to the current stated prime rate plus 1.00%, depending on aggregate deposit balances maintained at the bank in relation to the total loan commitment under the credit facility.
 The term note contains no early termination fees and, along with our revolving line of credit discussed above, is secured by substantially all of our assets.